The Bankrate promise

 The latest news about student loan bankruptcy

-In the past it has been difficult to get a private student loan discharge in bankruptcy, but several recent court cases have proved that it is possible.
+In the past, it has been difficult to get a private student loan discharge in bankruptcy, but several recent court cases have proved that it is possible.

 One notable case came to the U.S. Court of Appeals for the 2nd Circuit from the U.S. Bankruptcy Court for the Eastern District of New York.
 In the original case, U.S. Bankruptcy Judge Elizabeth S. Stong concluded that private student loans were not part of the Bankruptcy Code Section 523(a)(8)(A)(ii), which states that any “obligation to repay funds received as an educational benefit, scholarship or stipend” is typically not eligible for discharge.

-She maintained that the section of code did not define student loans or educational benefit, and that referring to a loan as an educational benefit would be “an unconventional way to discuss a loan.”
+She maintained that the section of code did not define student loans or educational benefits and that referring to a loan as an educational benefit would be “an unconventional way to discuss a loan.”
 The appeals court affirmed the lower court’s ruling, arguing the U.S. Bankruptcy Code did not prohibit the discharge of a private student loan in bankruptcy.

 Some see the 2nd Circuit decision as hope for a loosening of the criteria in private student loan bankruptcy discharge.
 However, in June 2021, the U.S. Supreme Court refused to hear the case of a Texas woman who sought to have her private student loans discharged under a different standard — so it appears that the undue hardship requirement may still be in effect.